 – Data is maintained in a central UDI database

-Similar to drug tracking, the introduction of unique identification systems for medical technology products is not only underway in Europe and the USA, but also in many other countries.
+Similar to tracking drugs, the introduction of unique identification systems for medical technology products is not only underway in Europe and the USA, but also in many other countries.
 In Brazil, the regulations will only apply to hip and knee implants and stents (heart).
 India wants to introduce a comprehensive UDI as of 2022.

 Lack of unity makes things complicated

-Other countries, on the other hand, have introduced systems for the identification of medical technology products whose benefits are not concentrated on patient safety and post-market surveillance, but where the focus is on traceability, i.e. the entire curriculum vitae is documented.
+Other countries, on the other hand, have introduced systems for the identification of medical technology products whose benefits are not concentrated on patient safety and post-market surveillance, but where the focus is on traceability, i.e., the entire life cycle is documented.
 These include Japan, the United Kingdom, and Argentina.
 The latter has only introduced traceability for implants.

-A 2D data matrix code, can hold more data in a smaller space, but it also needs other scanners than a linear barcode.
+A 2D data matrix code can hold more data in a smaller space, but it also needs other scanners than a linear barcode.
 This poses problems for the last scanning instance, for example for hospitals, as they may have to adapt to different codes.
-Manufacturers, on the other hand, have to provide different versions of their data sets for the different markets, which they have to feed into the different databases.
+Manufacturers, on the other hand, must provide different versions of their data sets for the different markets, which they have to feed into the various databases.

 In the USA and Turkey, information on MRI compatibility is required.
-In Turkey, a distinction is only necessary between yes and no, but in the USA a distinction is made between secure, insecure and conditionally secure.
+In Turkey, a distinction is only necessary between “yes” and “no”, but in the US a distinction is made between “secure”, “insecure”, and “conditionally secure”.
 Although the same product attributes are queried here, the concrete design of the data is different.

 A solution for global demands